I just passed the 14 month mark owning and managing rentals I promote primarily on AirBnb in Guayaquil.

 Previously, I had never done anything like it.

-1. A little goes a long way.
+I’ve learned a lot.
+Here’s a few things that first come to mind to help you keep your rental filled.1.
+A little goes a long way.
 Reading the reviews of my competition, I saw it’s actually easy to beat similarly-priced conpetition in your area, most of the other owners (especially in Ecuador) don’t care enough to include the basics like extra toilet paper, hand soap, hair dryers and extra hand wash clothes.
 Details count.
 Think like a hotel.

 3. Use signs.
 Another great way to limit the amount of calls you get from frustrated guests (since you are not on-site) is to SIGN UP everything in the apartment like the WiFi code, how the hot water works and Cable and more.
 Also include a user guide with building and vicinity information.